Aerial firefighting and forestry in southern Australia: Aerial photography

 Photographers testing large format F24 cameras used in allied aircraft including the RAAF.
 Circa 1942/1943.

 Pilots from the Australian Flying Corp pioneered the use of aerial photography and cartography in Palestine during WW1.
-Lieutenant Cole sitting in the cockpit a Martinsyde G 100 fitted with a Williamson Camera - 1917.
-Source: AWM.
+Lieutenant Cole sitting in the cockpit a Martinsyde G 100 fitted with a Williamson Camera – 1917.

 Aerial photography can be traced back to 1858 but matured during WW1 with the discovery that vertical photos taken with 60% overlap could be used to create a three-dimensional effect when viewed in a stereoscope.
 Aerial photography was used extensively to map the trenches of the Western Front and in January 1918, General Allenby deployed five Australian pilots from No.1 Squadron AFC on a dangerous mission to photograph 624 square miles in Palestine to update maps of the Turkish positions after the success of the Australian Light Horse at Beersheba and the retaking of the city of Jerusalem.
 This pioneering use of aerial reconnaissance proved a major aid for the rapidly advancing science of cartography and photogrammetry.

 Owen Jones, the young Welsh Chairman of the newly formed Forests Commission Victoria had enlisted as one of Britain's original "Warbirds" in the Royal Flying Corps during WW1 and had long championed the idea of forest surveying, mapping and assessment from aerial photographs so in 1928 the Commission undertook its first major aerial photography project over 15,000 acres of forest.
 Later, the Tasmanian Forestry Commission undertook Australia's first large scale aerial forest survey in April 1930 when an area of nearly 900 square km (222,000 acres) was photographed in the north-western region by the Air Board.
 As a result of this initial work, the Commonwealth Government offered in 1933 to conduct an aerial survey of forests in Tasmania at a rate of £10 per square mile or 8 cents/ha including the production of topographic and forest maps.
 But it wasn't taken up.
 Needless to say the challenges were formidable for both fledgling forestry organisations including responsibility for vast areas of the rugged, remote country about which little was known.
 The composite aerial photomosaics were used to produce topographic maps and forest stand mapping.